 When it comes to E-Learning, statistics from most sources show that popularity and engagement for different content types are quizzes, videos, and interactive courses.
 However, the real question that needs to be asked is “Does format really matter?”

 This question came to my mind when I met a senior L&D professional in the US and while discussing our E-Learning solutions, he said, “People do learn by reading as well” and that was a turning point in our thinking as a learning solutions company.

-Interestingly, the traditional LMS mindset is opening up to newer applications that offer microlearning, chat, discussions, photos, as learning content.
-Free learning world, I believe is on its way to transforming corporate learning soon.
+Interestingly, the traditional LMS mindset is opening up to newer applications that offer microlearning, chat, discussions, and photos, as learning content.
+The free learning world, I believe is on its way to transforming corporate learning soon.